 If the trailer is not fitted with brakes, 750kg Gross Trailer Mass (GTM)

 ATM, GTM and Tare Weight

 The maximum weight of a trailer is specified as either its Aggregate Trailer Mass (ATM) or Gross Trailer Mass (GTM).

-All new trailers (including those that are home and individually built) built since August 1989 are required to have a plate listing, amongst other things, the trailer’s Aggregate Trailer Mass, although some trailer plates will also show the Tare Weight (the un-laden weight of the trailer) and the GTM.
+All new trailers, including those that are home made, built since August 1989 are required to have a plate listing, amongst other things, the trailer’s Aggregate Trailer Mass.
+Some trailer plates will also show the Tare Weight (the un-laden weight of the trailer) and the GTM.

-You must ensure that the towing vehicle has sufficient capacity to tow the fully laden trailer.
+Your tow vehicle must have sufficient capacity to tow the fully laden trailer.

 Trailer Ball Load

 Ball Load is the amount of weight the fully laden trailer imposes (vertically) on the tow bar of the tow vehicle.
 Trailer Ball Load is not a specification defined by the trailer manufacturer – it is the actual weight imposed on the rear of the tow vehicle and as such is a function of the trailer’s axle position and the manner in which it is loaded.